mbjenson/quadtree-collision-detection/README.md

     cmake ..

 compile executable with `make`\
-compiled binary will be located in `/bin/QuadtreeDemo`
+compiled binary will be located at `/bin/QuadtreeDemo`

 ## Scene Settup